MohamedRadwan-DevOps/devops-step-by-step/source/introduction-to-information-technology/it-info-prerequisite.md

 The course has only one class for now which is Arabic class.

-If you are interested in joining the **Arabic** class, please contact our Financial Manager in Egypt, Ms Nadia via WhatsApp and send a text msg to the following no. (**00201224073193**)
+If you are interested in joining the **Arabic** class, please contact our Financial Manager in Egypt, Ms Nadia via WhatsApp and send a text msg to the following No. (**00201224073193**)

 Also, we will announce the course start date for each round on Linked In and Facebook.
 So, if you couldn’t enroll at this time, you could try the next round or the one after.